Sye Raa Narasimha Reddy: Plot

-The resistance grows stronger when Lakshmi travels across the nation and promotes it, leading Tamil chief Raja Pandi to join.
+The resistance grows stronger when Lakshmi travels across the nation and promotes it, leading Tamil chief Raja Pandiyan to join.
 Cochrane sends a battalion of hundreds of men led by his man Daniel, all of whom are killed when Reddy and a group of civilians hold themselves down in a fort, using strategic traps to counter their technology.
 Avuku reforms and helps Reddy defeat them, admiring his bravery.
 In the process, Siddhama gives birth to their child in the fort, and Reddy names him Subbaya after his farmer friend who perishes.
 As Reddy expands his army by training civilians, Cochrane manages to capture Lakshmi and use her to get to Reddy.
 When Lakshmi is told that Cochrane has enough ammunition and weapons to demolish the resistance, she lights her clothes on fire and causes an explosion, killing herself and the men.
 Cochrane however survives and gathers his remaining troops to make a final stand against Reddy's army.
 The two armies clash, and Cochrane kills Obanna and Raja Pandi is gravely injured however Reddy saves him by defeating Cochrane in a sword duel.
 The rebels hold them back and kill 10,000 men, but Reddy is forced to go into hiding when an injured Cochrane continues to search for him.

 A chief named Veera Reddy betrays the resistance out of anger since Reddy had killed his son for attempting to assassinate him and collect a British bounty on his head.
 At the same time, Reddy gave his treacherous brother a second chance but only to reveal his allies.
-It turns out that Reddy had spared and forgave him, without knowing Veera drugs Reddy's tea which weakens him, allowing Cochrane's men to capture him.
+It turns out that Reddy had spared and forgave him, without knowing that Veera had drugged Reddy's tea which weakened him, allowing Cochrane's men to capture him.
 Reddy is convicted and his supporters are exiled, but before Reddy is executed he gives a speech to his people telling them to stand strong and hold up the resistance.
 However, Reddy does not die even from hanging and escapes the noose.
 One of the soldiers beheads him, but even afterward, Reddy's body manages to stab Cochrane dead.
 Reddy's head is hung for a display to suppress the rebellion.
-Gosayi Venkanna, Avuku Raju, Raja Pandi, and other supporters of Reddy are exiled from India.
+Gosayi Venkanna, Avuku Raju and other supporters of Reddy are exiled from India.
 10 years later, Rani Lakshmi Bai and her men fight the British and defeat them.
 A narration states that Reddy's rebellions will have served as inspiration for warriors and activists to gain their deserved freedom.